-The average settlement for a car accident while pregnant fluctuates widely depending on the severity of the accident, liability, and other factors.
-Several laws can also have an impact on the outcome of a car accident for a pregnant victim.
+The average settlement for a Fort Lauderdale car accident while pregnant fluctuates widely depending on the severity of the accident, liability, and other factors.
+Several laws can also impact the outcome of a car accident for a pregnant victim.
 Typical settlement amounts include coverage of medical expenses, lost income, property damage, and other recoverable damages.

-When you work with a lawyer from our firm, we will communicate with you as we build up your case and pursue any forms of compensation that you may be eligible to collect.
+When you work with a lawyer from our firm, we will let you know as we build up your case and pursue any forms of compensation that you may be eligible to collect.

 How Liability Affects Your Financial Recovery

 Before determining a fair settlement amount, our legal team will work to identify the liable party.
-If you suffered severe injuries, you might qualify to hold the at-fault party accountable.
+You might qualify to hold the at-fault party accountable if you suffered severe injuries.
 Drunk, distracted, and reckless driving behaviors can all make a driver liable for a car accident and its subsequent damages.
 Those who engage in negligent driving practices should be held financially responsible.

 Determining another party’s liability is not only important to prove your case but also the level of damages you can collect.
 When reviewing a case, the courts must examine each involved party’s percentage of fault.
 In states like Florida, having partial fault for an accident does not disqualify you from receiving damages, but it will lower the amount of compensation you receive accordingly.